Send your enquiry.

 Now the ban is coming into force, anyone found in possession of a banned weapon will face prosecution.
 Unlawfully possessing a firearm carries up to 10 years’ imprisonment.
 The offence of possessing other weapons covered by the new ban carried up to six months’ imprisonment.

-Speak to our criminal defence solicitors
+Speak to our firearms and knife offences solicitors

 Call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.